-I believe that’s one of the biggest reasons why business owners (who have already tried it) love agile.
+I believe that’s one of the biggest reasons why entrepreneurs and app owners (who have already tried it) love agile.
 Because they no longer have to sit and wait while their app is being constructed.
 Instead of generic emails saying the work is in progress, they get to interact with early versions of their product and instantly impact how it evolves.

 You see, agile has many advanced project management tools for tracking progress.
 For instance, we use ClickUp that allows our partners to drill down to individual hours spent by each team member on different tasks.
 You can run all sorts of reports and literally see how hours worked translate into your product coming alive.

 Now, it’s not like I’m saying that the same tools can’t be used for the waterfall framework.
 It’s just that you wouldn’t be able to interact with your product while it’s being developed using the latter approach.

 In addition, agile promotes uninterrupted, prompt communication.
 So it’s not like you shouldn’t expect any emails with status updates or calls from your team, which brings us to the next point.